 FYI, you can predate a contract under New York law.
 If you provide that your contract is entered into “as of” a date earlier than the date of execution, the agreement is effective retroactively “as of” such date.

 It might come as a surprise to you, but in New York, unless a signature is required by statute, you don’t necessarily have to sign an agreement for it to be valid.
 If you and the other party in some other way indicate consent to the contract, you are both bound.

 However, nothing beats a solid signature from both parties when it comes to proving that a contract was entered into by the parties with an intent to be bound thereby.
 Better yet, put a provision into the contract that provides that the contract is not binding unless signed by both parties.

-4. Initial last minute hand written changes to the contract
+5. Initial last-minute handwritten changes to the contract

 If you are signing for an entity, make sure that the signature block properly identifies you.
 For example, if you are signing as president of a corporation, the signature block should read substantially like this: